Bob Hilliard: Career

 After finishing high school, Hilliard began working as a lyricist in Tin Pan Alley.
 At the age of 28 he had his first success with "The Coffee Song".
 During his Broadway years, Hilliard wrote successful scores for both Angel in the Wings (1947) and Hazel Flagg (1953).
 He also worked as lyricist of the film score for Alice in Wonderland (1951).
 This included providing the words to the theme song, as well as "I'm Late" and the unused Cheshire Cat song "I'm Odd."
 The 1954 comedy film Living It Up included his songs "Money Burns a Hole in My Pocket" and "That's What I Like."

 Hilliard had later success as co-composer of the 1960s classic "Our Day Will Come."
 The song was a No. 1 hit on the US Billboard Hot 100 chart in 1963 for Ruby & the Romantics.

 In 1968, he also co-wrote "You Make Me Think About You" with Robert Mersey, the instrumental version of which was included in Doris Day's final film, With Six You Get Eggroll, but Doris Day did not sing the vocal version.
 That version was sung by Johnny Mathis.
 Mathis's single (arranged and conducted by Mersey) was released by Columbia Records.
 The single peaked at 35 on Billboards Easy Listening Chart.

 Hilliard worked as lyricist and composer with a number of other composers and lyricists over the decades, including Burt Bacharach, Carl Sigman, Jule Styne, Mort Garson, Sammy Mysels, Dick Sanford (né Richard Young Sandford; 1896–1981), Milton DeLugg, Philip Springer, Lee Pockriss and Sammy Fain.

-Death
+Personal life

-Hilliard died of a heart attack at his Hollywood home on February 1, 1971, at the age of 53.
-He was survived by his wife, Jacqueline Dalya.
+Hilliard married actress Jacqueline Dalya in 1949.
+He died of a heart attack at his Hollywood home on February 1, 1971, at the age of 53.